quicwg/ops-drafts/draft-ietf-quic-manageability.md

 direct traffic based on address-port 4-tuple rather than connection ID.
 The use of source IP address means that a NAT rebinding or address migration will deliver packets to the wrong server.
-For the reasons described above, routers and switches will not have access to negotiated CIDs.
+For the reasons described above, routers and switches will not have access to negotiated but not-yet-in-use CIDs.
 This is a particular problem for low-state load balancers. {{QUIC_LB}} addresses this problem proposing a QUIC extension to allow some server-load balancer coordination for routable CIDs.